yorecode/yorecode/README.md

 GnuCOBOL is written in C.  Most of the internet is written in C.

 ## V
-Feels smoother than C, with a much more modern take on developer's quality of life issues.
+Feels smoother than C, with a much more modern take on developer quality of life issues.

 https://vlang.io